top of page

 Speaking Our Truth — Monique Gray Smith

-This book helps young readers understand the history of the residential school system and its lasting effects, with questions and prompts to explore reconciliation with empathy.
+Helps young readers understand the history of the residential school system and its lasting effects, with questions and prompts to explore reconciliation with empathy.

 Nokum Is My Teacher — David Bouchard, illustrated by Allen Sapp

-A poetic story of a young Indigenous boy who asks his Nokum (grandmother) questions about the world — and receives teachings that help him honour his roots while finding his place.
+A poetic story of a young Indigenous boy who asks his Nokum questions about the world — and receives teachings that help him honour his roots while finding his place.

-The Song Within My Heart — David Bouchard, illustrated by Allen Sapp.
+The Song Within My Heart — David Bouchard, illustrated by Allen Sapp

 A young Indigenous boy prepares for his first powwow guided by his Nokum — a stunning story of culture, love, and belonging.